natanelia/comlink-worker-pool/packages/playground/README.md

 **Interactive React demo for [comlink-worker-pool](../comlink-worker-pool/README.md) and [comlink-worker-pool-react](../comlink-worker-pool-react/README.md).**

+> **Note:** Bun is used to run the playground locally, but is not required for using the core libraries in your own project.

 > ⚡️ See worker pools in action — live, in your browser!

 ![Demo GIF](https://placehold.co/600x200?text=Demo+Coming+Soon)